daniel-shuy/scripted-scalatest-sbt-plugin/README.md

 ## Note
 When executing SBT tasks in tests, use `Project.runTask(<task>, state.value)` instead of `<task>.value`.
 That is because calling `<task>.value` declares it as a dependency, which executes before the tests, not when the line is called.

-## Installation

-Since the plugin hasn't been published, you will have to checkout and build the project yourself:
-1. Clone/Checkout Repository: `git clone https://github.com/daniel-shuy/scripted-scalatest-sbt-plugin.git`
-2. Build and publish the JAR file to your local Ivy cache: `sbt publishLocal`

 ## Usage

 ### Step 1: Include the scripted-plugin in your build